erykjj/jwpublib/README.md

 [![RSS of releases](screenshots/rss-36.png)](https://github.com/erykjj/jwpublib/releases.atom)

 [^1]: [JW Library](https://www.jw.org/en/online-help/jw-library/) is a registered trademark of *Watch Tower Bible and Tract Society of Pennsylvania*.
-[^2]: It appears search results are not highlighted in newer versions of the JW Library app on Windows.
+[^2]: Search results may not be highlighted in the JW Library app on Windows and search result contexts may be off; I am working on a solution.
 Please report any other issues you discover.